zaphosting/docs/docs/redm-installresources.md

 ---
 id: redm-installresources
-title: Installing resources, mods and scripts on server
+title: Installation of resources
-description: Information on how to install resources, mods and scripts on your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install resources on your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Resource installation
+sidebar_label: Install resources
 ---

 ## Introduction